asadhshujau/mock-factory/README.md

 - Supports nested objects and arrays
 - Custom generator functions
 - Built on Faker.js for a wide range of data types
+- Set a seed to generate consistent data across multiple runs

 ## Schema Definition